Tertiary education & training

 Looking for regional info?

 Training qualifications are developed and managed by industry groups called Industry Training Organisations (ITOs).
-There are over 30 of them in New Zealand, covering a large range of industries including service, manufacturing, primary industries (such as agriculture), and trades.
+There are over 30 of them in New Zealand, covering a large range of industries including service, manufacturing, primary industries (like agriculture), and trades.

 New Zealand Apprenticeships

-In New Zealand, all apprentice-type training comes under the umbrella of a programme called New Zealand Apprenticeships.
+In New Zealand, all apprentice training comes under a programme called New Zealand Apprenticeships.
 It approves all apprenticeships and helps maintain standards.
-The website of the Tertiary Education Commission (TEC) website has more information on the programme.
+The Tertiary Education Commission (TEC) website has more information on the programme.